sokolov-group/prism/README.md

 import prism.mr_adc
 ```

-Then, as explained in the [PySCF user guide](https://pyscf.org/user.html), a mole object needs to be created along with running both an SCF and MCSCF calculation:
+Next, as described in the [PySCF user guide](https://pyscf.org/user.html), specify molecular geometry, then run reference Hartree-Fock and complete active space self-consistent field (CASSCF) calculations.
+Below is an example of reference CASSCF calculation for the hydrogen fluoride (HF) molecule with the cc-pvdz basis set and 6 electrons in 6 orbitals (6e, 6o) active space.

 ```python
 mol = gto.M(atom = 'H 0 0 0; F 0 0 0.91', basis = 'cc-pvdz')